snoyberg/mono-traversable/README.md

     maximumEx :: mono -> Element mono
     minimumEx :: mono -> Element mono

-class MonoFunctor mono => MonoPointed mono where
+class MonoPointed mono where
     opoint :: Element mono -> mono
 ```

-MonoPointed abstracts over the concept of a singleton. `opoint` is the same as `pure` from Applicative.
+MonoPointed abstracts over the concept of a singleton.
+For any `Applicative`, `opoint` is the same as `pure` from Applicative.
 Since mono-traversable did not bother with a `MonoApplicative` typeclass, we added `MonoPointed` to still have the functionality of `pure`.

 ### MonoTraversable